Vadskye/Rise/docs/standard_effects.md

   * t3 area, 1d10 + half power
   * t1 area, 2d6 + half power
   * t1 area zone, 1d10 + half power this round and next round in the same zone
-  * t1 area zone, 1d8 + half power every round in the same zone (sustainable)
     * this is +2 ranks and -1d for the potential of double damage; can upgrade to +3 ranks and -0d
+  * t1 area zone, 1d8 + half power every round in the same zone (sustain minor)
 * Rank 4
   * Close range, 4d6 + power
-  * t1 area zone, 2d6 + half power every round in the same zone (sustainable)
+  * t1 area zone, 2d6 + half power every round in the same zone (sustain minor)
 * Rank 5
   * Med range, 4d8 + power
   * t1 area, 4d6 + half power